huggla/secure_and_minimal/README.md

 # secure-and-minimal
-I've created a simple framework for creating minimal and secure Docker images based on Alpine.
+A simple framework for creating minimal and secure Docker images based on Alpine.
 It consist of a Dockerfile-template, a number of standardized constants, a few helper-images, and structured shell scripts.

 ## The Dockerfile-template
 The Dockerfile-template is divided into seven blocks, of which three are mandatory, and two are static: